 Amazon said that it will pay for A to Z Guarantee claims seeking compensation for personal injury and/or product damage under $1000 and will not seek compensation from sellers who hold valid insurance.
 Amazon also announced that as of September 1, it is changing when a seller needs to obtain product liability insurance from once the seller has reached $10,000 in sales for three consecutive months to once they obtain $10,000 in sales in any month.

-In this article, you’re going to learn Product Liability Insurance, its pros, and cons and how you can fulfill Amazon’s Product Liability Insurance requirements.
+In this article, you’re going to learn about Product Liability Insurance, its pros, and cons, and how you can fulfill Amazon’s Product Liability Insurance requirements.

 Table of Contents

 - 2 Why Product Liability Insurance is important for Amazon Sellers?